Every good and perfect gift is from above, coming down from the Father of heavenly lights, who does not change like shifting shadows. James 1:17 NIV

 - Our spouses are a gift because we have the opportunity to reflect Jesus to the watching world through our relationship.

 Can you feel the subtle difference?
-Our good and perfect gifts become a reflection of the heart of Savior.
+Our good and perfect gifts become a reflection of the heart of our Savior.
 This week, my encouragement for us is that we would take some time to meditate on James 1:17.
 Then, that we would pause and consider all that God has seen fit to bless us with, and how each of those things is a reflection of his love and lavish grace in our lives.
 I pray that the Holy Spirit would generate a gratitude in us that is rooted in the character of God and which allows us to love and serve others in the same way that He has loved us.
 Let’s be grateful simply because He is God, and we are not.

 I hope you have a wonderful week, friends!